EZCORP, Inc. (NASDAQ:EZPW) Shares Purchased by Silvercrest Asset Management Group LLC

-Silvercrest Asset Management Group LLC boosted its stake in EZCORP, Inc. (NASDAQ:EZPW – Free Report) by 70.8% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 1,846,420 shares of the credit services provider’s stock after acquiring an additional 765,371 shares during the period.
-Silvercrest Asset Management Group LLC owned about 3.35% of EZCORP worth $15,473,000 as of its most recent SEC filing.
+Silvercrest Asset Management Group LLC raised its holdings in EZCORP, Inc. (NASDAQ:EZPW – Free Report) by 70.8% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 1,846,420 shares of the credit services provider’s stock after acquiring an additional 765,371 shares during the quarter.
+Silvercrest Asset Management Group LLC owned 3.35% of EZCORP worth $15,473,000 as of its most recent filing with the SEC.

-Other large investors also recently bought and sold shares of the company.
-JPMorgan Chase & Co. grew its stake in EZCORP by 1,424.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 1,162,429 shares of the credit services provider’s stock worth $9,997,000 after buying an additional 1,086,185 shares during the last quarter.
-Millennium Management LLC increased its stake in EZCORP by 1,960.2% in the fourth quarter.
-Millennium Management LLC now owns 789,432 shares of the credit services provider’s stock valued at $6,434,000 after purchasing an additional 751,114 shares during the period.
-Acadian Asset Management LLC raised its holdings in shares of EZCORP by 2,291.8% in the first quarter.
-Acadian Asset Management LLC now owns 525,411 shares of the credit services provider’s stock valued at $4,518,000 after buying an additional 503,444 shares during the last quarter.
-Assenagon Asset Management S.A. boosted its stake in shares of EZCORP by 431.3% during the second quarter.
-Assenagon Asset Management S.A. now owns 518,951 shares of the credit services provider’s stock worth $4,349,000 after buying an additional 421,276 shares during the period.
-Finally, Renaissance Technologies LLC increased its position in EZCORP by 22.4% in the 1st quarter.
-Renaissance Technologies LLC now owns 2,061,179 shares of the credit services provider’s stock valued at $17,726,000 after acquiring an additional 376,931 shares during the period.
-Institutional investors and hedge funds own 99.83% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Graham Capital Management L.P. purchased a new stake in shares of EZCORP during the 2nd quarter worth approximately $365,000.
+Renaissance Technologies LLC increased its holdings in EZCORP by 3.7% during the 2nd quarter.
+Renaissance Technologies LLC now owns 2,137,330 shares of the credit services provider’s stock valued at $17,911,000 after acquiring an additional 76,151 shares in the last quarter.
+Credit Suisse AG grew its position in shares of EZCORP by 20.4% in the second quarter.
+Credit Suisse AG now owns 51,430 shares of the credit services provider’s stock valued at $431,000 after purchasing an additional 8,702 shares during the last quarter.
+Campbell & CO Investment Adviser LLC purchased a new position in EZCORP during the second quarter worth $238,000.
+Finally, Brandywine Global Investment Management LLC increased its position in EZCORP by 169.9% during the second quarter.
+Brandywine Global Investment Management LLC now owns 370,084 shares of the credit services provider’s stock worth $3,101,000 after buying an additional 232,970 shares in the last quarter.
+99.83% of the stock is owned by institutional investors and hedge funds.

 EZCORP, Inc provides pawn services in the United States and Latin America.
 The company operates through three segments: U.S. Pawn, Latin America Pawn, and Other Investments.
 The company offers pawn loans collateralized by tangible personal property, jewelry, consumer electronics, tools, sporting goods, and musical instruments.